duelingminds/docs-duelingminds/content/Documentation/008 Style Guide/Style Guide.md

 ## Newsletter and Blogs

+### Markdown

+> [!INFO] Markdown Formatting
+> The staging of posts is to be stored in plain text markdown format.
+To facilitate easy copying from google docs across different services, such as our blog and email provider.
+Refer to the [[Google Docs Settings]] section on Markdown settings to adjust editor settings and formatting.

 ### ***Tense and Tone***

 &ensp; Newsletters should follow a conversational style and address the reader directly where appropriate.